vbelz/Outliers_detection/README.md

 Pandera provides a flexible and expressive data validation toolkit that helps users make statistical assertions about pandas data structures.

 Based on your knowledge of your data, you can easily use pandera to implement rules to check the type and the accepted range within your features.
 As an example below, we created some rules for our demo dataset.
-As we have seen in our outlier EDA, the column `useful_area` should be a float and we would not expect values outside the range 20-850m2.
+As we have seen in our outliers EDA, the column `useful_area` should be a float and we would not expect values outside the range 20-850m2.
 Similarly, we created rules for the remaining columns `value` (price), `rooms`, `garages`, `time_on_market` and `interior_quality`.
 For example, the column `interior_quality` should contain integer values within 1, 2, 3, 4 or 5.
 Below, an example of how the code looks like for our demo dataset.